Mindfulness

 Can I come along if I've never meditated before?

-The short answer is 'not really - sorry!'.
 If you've not meditated before I'd always recommend first attending a meditation or mindfulness course.
 During a course, the teacher can take you through all of the theory, answer questions and help you to reflect and share your experience at every step of the way as you establish your practice.
-Practicing in the wrong way without an experienced teacher can be damaging to your mental and emotional health.
+Practicing in the wrong way without an experienced teacher can in some instances be damaging to your mental and emotional health.

 It can be quite challenging to sit for the longer silent meditation if you've not meditated before.
 Whilst an 'in person' course is by far the most helpful way to start, you might find some good quality online courses which can get you started before attending the group sit.